worktheclock/replit.github.io/Teams/CentralizedAutograder-java.md

   }
 ```

-Finally, change all of the code back to how it was as this is the version that students will fork and we don't want them to have the solutions.
+Finally, change all of the code back to how it was as this is the version that students will work on and we don't want them to have the solutions.
 Change the ReadyForSubmission=YES line to NO and change the return statements, replacing the  answers with `return = 0` instead.

 ```java
 // ReadyForSubmission=NO